ZHAW-Infosec-Research-Group/DIMBA/README.md

 If you have feedback or suggestions for the project feel free to create an issue and we will have a look at it.
 If you want to contribute you can do so by cloning the repository and creating a pull request with your changes.

 ## Authors
-The app was mainly written as part of their bachelor thesis by
+The app was mainly developed as part of student theses by
-+ Benjamin Heusser, student at [ZHAW School of Engineering](https://www.zhaw.ch/en/school-of-engineering/)
++ Benjamin Heusser, BSc student at [ZHAW School of Engineering](https://www.zhaw.ch/en/school-of-engineering/)
-+ Savin Niederer, student at [ZHAW School of Engineering](https://www.zhaw.ch/en/school-of-engineering/)
++ Savin Niederer, BSc student at [ZHAW School of Engineering](https://www.zhaw.ch/en/school-of-engineering/)
++ Gregory Banfi, MSc student at [ZHAW School of Engineering](https://www.zhaw.ch/en/school-of-engineering/)

 Some further publishing work was done by
 + [Olivier Favre](https://www.zhaw.ch/en/about-us/person/favr/), research assistant at [InIT](https://www.zhaw.ch/en/engineering/institutes-centres/init/)